lm-sys/lm-sys.github.io/blog/2023-05-10-leaderboard.md

 - Anthropic Claude-v1
 - RWKV-4-Raven-14B

 Table 1 displays the Elo ratings of all 13 models, which are based on the 13K voting data and calculations shared in this [notebook](https://colab.research.google.com/drive/1iI_IszGAwSMkdfUrIDI6NfTG7tGDDRxZ?usp=sharing).
-You can also try the voting [demo](https://arena.lmsys.org) and see the latest [leaderboard](https://leaderboard.lmsys.org).
+You can also try the voting [demo](https://arena.lmsys.org).

 <style>
 th {text-align: left}